AuthorCarpentry/dois-citation-data/README.md

 **Lesson status: Active**
   * Taught at CDOATA-RDA Research Data Science Summer School, July 10-17, 2017
    * Piloted at CODATA-RDA Research Data Science Summer School, August 2-16, 2016

 ## What you will learn:

 * Recognize the essential role of Digital Object Identifiers for the scholarly web
 * List reasons to use DOIs
 * Identify components of a DOI
-* Apply basic curl commands to test and resolve DOIs for research objects
+* Apply basic UNIX curl commands to test and resolve DOIs for research objects
 * Explain how the DOI registration system is organized and what information it yields for authors
 * Register a DOI for a scholarly work using an open repository
-* Create appropriate metadata to describe a new work
+* Create appropriate metadata to describe a new work and mint a DOI for it
 * Retrieve the metadata associated with a DOI
 * Apply content negotiation commands to obtain a citation for a given DOI in a preferred style (e.g. BibTeX  or APA) from the CrossRef API
 * Gain experience with Bash command line tools to concatenate the citations into a single BibTeX publication list for reuse